InfoSecInnovations/concierge/README.md

 Please note that this package isn't the Concierge app itself, it's just a utility that helps you configure the environment and launch the correct Docker Compose file based on your choices, so it shouldn't be hugely risky to download it without using a virtual environment.

+### Reinstalling

+The above commands also allow you to remove an existing version of Concierge before installing.
+At the start of the installer if you're changing any settings or need to remove the existing services, it's generally recommended to remove all services except for Ollama, which you can usually keep as it's configured the same way regardless of your Concierge settings, and redownloading the model can take a long time.

 ## Configuring Authentication and Authorization

 If you chose to enable login and access controls during installation, you will have to configure the Keycloak instance we have provided to set up some users with the appropriate permissions.